 What are the responsibilities of a geriatric nurse?

 Generally, geriatric care nurses are responsible for evaluating, monitoring and providing specialized nursing care for the elderly and/or ensuring that those evaluations and care needs are carried out.
 They ensure that medication, activities and treatments are appropriate, with responses and side-effects monitored and responded to in a timely manner.

 A qualified geriatric nurse will develop a detailed care plan for each patient with the physician’s approval.
 This care plan will define the activities and treatments that are ordered by the physician, are appropriate for the patient and administrated or guided by the staff.
 In a home care setting, this care plan can be quite complex and will be expanded to meet all of the patient’s social, physical, emotional and spiritual needs.
 In addition to directing staff to give mediations and provide treatments, and provide exercises, bathing, cleaning and cooking, the geriatric care nurse ensure that, as possible, the care plan includes visits to the beauty parlor, a grandson’s birthday party, or the patient’s worship service.

-Older patients and their families often need help and direction in coping with the onset of age-related illnesses, help which a qualified geriatric nurse can provide.
+Older patients and their families often need help and direction in coping with the onset of age-related illnesses, help which geriatric nursing can provide.
 At Nightingale Homecare, top provider of Scottsdale, AZ home health care in the nearby area, our foundation of care is geriatric nursing.
 We’re owned and operated by registered nurses, and offer a full range of medical care services, such as infusions, ventilator/respiratory services, wound care, blood draws, and more.
 We invite you to contact us to learn more, or to request a free in-home consultation to allow us to evaluate the needs of your senior loved one and advise you on how our Arizona private home care services can improve his or her quality of life.